planckbit/DataFleaker/README.md

 ## Prototype Development Brief
 This is currently a prototype in development that I started developing due to my interest in determing the flexibility of converting different results sets from specific DB management systems to different DB management systems on the fly such as NoSQL and Relational based databases.
-The concept is nothing new but is worth exploring the capabilties and feasbilties involved which is what this prototype intends to capture.
+The concept is nothing new in terms of ETL but is worth exploring the capabilties and feasbilties involved which is what this prototype intends to capture.

 ## Description
 The purpose of DataFleaker is to convert specific database result sets to other database result sets for different